PREGNANCY, CHILD BIRTH AND RELATED AILMENTS

 listeria bacteria.
 However, if it hasn't been completely

 Genetically modified (GM) crops and seeds contain the chemical glyphosate which have recently been linked to birth defects in birds, pigs and other animals and obviously could also be a great risk to the human foetus so should be avoided.
-Read more on the Pesticides page.
+Read more about

 cooked well.
 Take extra care if cooking barbecued meat, or